Beyond the Sprain: The ChondroFiller Injection for Persistent Ankle Pain

 What to Expect

-Treatment begins with a thorough assessment, including imaging and examination.
-ChondroFiller is then given as an ultrasound-guided injection into the joint, using a fine needle and no incision.
-Because it is a non-surgical injection, there is no operation and no lengthy surgical recovery; most people return to normal daily activities promptly and ease back into higher-impact activity as advised.
+Treatment begins with a thorough assessment, including imaging and clinical examination.
+ChondroFiller is then given as an ultrasound-guided injection into the joint; the collagen solution is introduced under image guidance to ensure accurate placement over the affected area of cartilage.
+Because it is a non-surgical injection, there is no operation and no lengthy surgical recovery.
+Most people return to normal daily activities promptly and ease back into higher-impact activity as advised by their clinician.

 Is It Right for You?

-The injection may suit people with persistent ankle pain linked to joint wear who want a non-surgical option and have realistic expectations.
-It will not be right for everyone — suitability depends on the joint, the degree of wear, overall health and your goals, and benefits cannot be guaranteed.
-A thorough assessment is essential.
+The ChondroFiller injection may suit people with persistent ankle pain linked to joint wear who want a non-surgical option and have realistic expectations.
+It will not be right for everyone — suitability depends on the joint, the degree of wear, overall health and individual goals, and benefits cannot be guaranteed.
+A thorough assessment is essential before any treatment decision is made.

-At the London Cartilage Clinic, Professor Paul Lee and the team provide a comprehensive assessment and help you decide whether the ChondroFiller injection — or another option — best fits your needs.
+At the London Cartilage Clinic, Professor Paul Lee and the team provide a comprehensive assessment and help you decide whether the ChondroFiller injection — or another option, including the Liquid Cartilage surgical procedure for cases requiring a keyhole approach — best fits your needs.

 Conclusion